osean-man/pinned/README.md

 Keep in mind this is just a little utility I made for myself.
 It's definitely not secure and upon selecting a command it will execute it.
 You should not use this if you are in an env with more than yourself.
 Even then, don't use it.
 Yet. :)

-I've also noticed that there are some issues if you save a command and then you want to execute that and 0ee it into a file.
+I've also noticed that there are some issues if you save a command, and then you want to execute that and tee it into a file.
 The first line will actually be the command you ran.
 I don't have the will to fix it because it's not an issue for me. :)